turgu1/ota-service/doc/ota/OTA_IMPLEMENTATION.md

 ## Device Requirements

-Your ESP32 must be running ESPHome firmware with OTA enabled:
+Your device must be running ESPHome firmware with OTA enabled:

 ```yaml
 ota: